cityofaustin/Residential-Permitting/_projects/1-general-process/define.md

 The first step towards bringing your project to life is to get a permit.
 Permits empower you to complete your project in a way that meets your needs and follows the city's code.
 Before applying for a permits, it’s important to:

-* define and describe your project,
+* Define and describe your project,
-* find out if you need permits and what they are, and
+* Find out if you need permits and what they are, &nbsp;
-* collect the right information for your consultation and application.
+* And collect the right information for your consultation and application.

 Reviewers are also available to help you during free and paid consultations.